GIS for Utilities: Increase Efficiency of Inspections and Maintenance

 It should come as no surprise that utility infrastructure networks are massive and complex.
 They must effectively connect, not only to the sources of water, gas, and electricity, but to every house, business, and high-rise in a given area.

 Building, inspecting, and maintaining utility networks presents significant challenges.
-Luckily, geographic information systems (GIS) present the ideal solution.
+Luckily, geographic information systems (GIS) and its field application - Mobile GIS - present the ideal solution.

 With GIS for utilities, providers can track infrastructure build projects, document inspections, and streamline maintenance processes - increasing operational efficiency all across the board.